 - Up to 10 points per dollar at nearly 300 top online retailers when you access those websites through the Ultimate Rewards Mall portal.

 As the saying goes, there are no free lunches, and the Preferred version does have an annual fee to offset the cost to the bank for those lucrative rewards.
-But for many who concentrate their everyday spending on this type of card, the extra rewards offset the annual fee many times over in terms of value.
+But for many who concentrate their everyday spending on this type of card, the extra rewards can offset the annual fee many times over.
 Plus, the Preferred also offers some additional benefits which I will discuss in a moment.

-- 2 points per dollar on travel: airlines, auto rentals, hotels, travel agencies, taxis, trains, cruises, bridges, tolls and parking.
-Plus, you also get one additional point per dollar on airfare/hotel booked through Ultimate Rewards (giving you a total of 3x points on those purchases).
+- 2 points per dollar on travel: Airlines, auto rentals, hotels, travel agencies, taxis, trains, cruises, bridges, tolls and parking.
+Plus, you also get 1 additional point per dollar on airfare/hotel booked through Ultimate Rewards (giving you a total of 3x points on those purchases).

 - 7 percent Annual Points Dividend: Every year you are awarded a 7 percent points "dividend" based on the number of points earned during the prior 365 day period.
 So let's say you earned 100,000 points from spending during your first year.
 After the anniversary date, you would be given a dividend equal to 7 percent of that amount (so a bonus of 7,000 points for that example).
 You get this "points" dividend each and every year as long as you have the card.

 - Points are worth more for travel using Ultimate Rewards: As a Preferred cardmember, whenever you redeem your points for airfare, hotels, car rentals and cruises through the Ultimate Rewards website, you get 20 percent off (so 20 percent fewer points are needed).
-For example, if you were using 30,000 points to buy a plane ticket, that would normally equal $300.00 in credit towards your ticket.
-However with the boost in value, your 30,000 points would be worth $375.00.
+For example, say you're using 30,000 points to buy a plane ticket, that would normally equal $300 in credit towards your ticket.
+However with the boost in value, your 30,000 points would be worth $375.

 - 3 points per dollar on dining during the first Friday of every month for 2014: Instead of 2x points, this is just a little something extra they're giving you this year.